Why invest in your child and their education?

 Your child is a person and a student.
 The backbone of any private school is its mission and understanding the mission is a key component for families in the school decision-making process.
 Private schools care as much about who their students will become as they care about what they will become.
-Private schools instill values, develop habits of heart and mind, encourage service and community engagement, and look to develop beyond the academic to include the social, emotional growth of each child.
+Private schools instill values, develop habits of heart and mind, encourage service and community engagement, and look to develop beyond the academic to include the social, and emotional growth of each child.

 An unparalleled faculty.
 Private school teachers are typically strongly credentialed and well-experienced.
 Proven educators with an excellent record in the classroom, each teacher hired is ready to deliver the program and live out the mission of that unique school.
 Teachers who are not suited for one school are encouraged and supported as they find another school that better suits them.
 Being a private school means that the administrators have complete autonomy from bureaucracies, school boards or unions over who is in their classrooms.

 A community for your family.
 Before your child even starts their first day of school, as a parent you already know that the other students in that school come from homes that share your values about education and prioritizing family resources.
 Each parent in the community shares your belief in the mission of the school and the direction of the program.
 And because they’re not limited by public school geographic boundaries, private schools are often much more diverse, bringing in a much more representative student and parent body from a greater distance.